-The area that we wanted to plant the Meyer lemon tree had a ~30 foot tall juniper tree that needed to be cut down because it was blocking out sunlight.
-I was able to cut most of it down using a pole saw and rigged up a pulley system using an eye bolt (screwed into the tree) and a rope that allowed my girlfriend to ease the branches down to the ground after I cut them.
-This was important to keep the branches from falling on my neighbor’s garage or crashing into our house.
+The area that I wanted to plant the Meyer lemon tree had a ~30 foot tall juniper tree that needed to be cut down because it was blocking out sunlight.
+I was able to cut most of it down using a pole saw and rigged up a pulley system using an eye bolt (screwed into the tree) and a rope that allowed me to ease the branches down to the ground after I cut them.
+This was important to keep the branches from falling on my neighbor’s garage or crashing into my house.
 I then used a chainsaw to cut down the thick parts of the trunk and I cut the stump to a ground level height.

 Not wanting to put in the time or effort attempting to remove the stump and root ball, I decided that the best method was to rot it out.
 I used a powerful drill and a 16 inch spade bit and drilled 20 or so deep holes into the stump “Swiss cheesing” it.
 I then used to a funnel to fill each of the holes with blood meal that I got at a local organic gardening supply store.
 Blood meal is very high in nitrogen and accelerates the decaying of stumps without using harmful chemicals.
 I covered the stump with compost from my compost bin and then with a few inches of mulch and then sprayed it down with water (all of which helps to decay the stump).

 Notice the volunteer zucchini and cucumber seedlings growing out of the mulch mound covering the stump